grimandgreedy/qutebrowser-scripts/README.md

 Open videos with mpv.
 Videos will open in the same mpv instance.
 New instances can be created by running with a count argument--e.g., `4,m` will open a video link in the fourth instance.
 Any links passed with the same count argument will be run in the same mpv instance.

+This script makes use of `hint_launcher.py` to pass the count argument.

 ```
 config.bind(',m', 'spawn --userscript hint_launcher.py ~/.config/qutebrowser/userscripts/mpv.py')
 config.bind(',M', 'spawn --userscript ~/.config/qutebrowser/userscripts/mpv.py {url}')